Doubravka/rse-task/README.md

 The pipeline relies on the `flowCore` R package for parsing FCS files.

 # Your task:
-1) Make it work (build&run)
+1) Make it work (build&run) - on the files
 2) Add the possibility to input channels.txt and use only channels with 1 in the last column of channels.txt
-3) It is not necessary to fix this repo (it is doable but might be tedious), feel free to implement the pipeline in the language of your choice.
+3) It is not necessary to fix this repo, feel free to implement the pipeline in the language of your choice.
-4) The only conditions are: a) it must do what is described above, b) It must be runnable in docker container built as part of the install process, c) the dependencies must transparently controled (e.g. via conda environment yaml) and d) must run under pipelining sw (e.g. snakemake) which takes care of paralelisation and avoids recalculations of already processed files.
+4) The only conditions are: a) it must do what is described above, b) It must be runnable in docker container built as part of the install process, c) the dependencies must be transparently controled (e.g. via conda environment yaml) and d) must run under pipelining tool (e.g. snakemake) which takes care of paralelisation and avoids recalculations of already processed files.
 5) The result must be well documented